 We have branded our business in Hong Kong and the PRC by using "GURU ONLINE" as our brand name.
-As at the Latest Practicable Date, we were the registered owner of the trademarks "Maximizer" and "AdBeyond", the name of our advertising network of Hong Kong-focused websites and the names of our major subsidiaries, respectively, in Hong Kong and had one and six trademark applications pending in Hong Kong and the PRC, respectively.
-The trademark applications pending in the PRC included "AdBeyond", "GURU" and "GURU ONLINE" under different classes.
+As at the Latest Practicable Date, we were the registered owner of the trademark "Maximizer", the name our advertising network of Hong Kong-focused websites, in Hong Kong and had two and six trademark applications pending in Hong Kong and the PRC, respectively.
+The trademark applications pending in the PRC included "Adbeyond", "GURU" and "GURU ONLINE" under different classes.
 Certain trademarks containing the word "Guru" have already been registered by other third parties in Hong Kong.
 However, given we have been using our brand name "GURU ONLINE" for more than five years without receiving any complaint from third parties, our Directors consider that our risk of being challenged for the use of "GURU ONLINE" by our Group prior to registration is minimal.